In This Article

 - Mental illness, including depression and anxiety

-Nicotine is a powerful stimulant drug that speeds up the messages traveling between the brain and body.
-It is the primary psychoactive ingredient in tobacco products.
+Nicotine is a powerful stimulant that speeds up the transmission of nerve impulses between the brain and body.
+It is the primary psychoactive ingredient found in products such as cigarettes, cigars, pipe tobacco, snuff, and chewing tobacco.

 The following side effects may occur when using tobacco products that contain nicotine: